7th Grade English-Language Arts

 - Transitions: In transitions from class to class, restroom, lunch, library, lab, specials, and all other activities, students are expected to transition quietly, safely, and respectfully down the halls.
 Be respectful in ALL places.

-- Agenda: Students will no longer have agendas/planners in 7th and 8th Students will be trained how to put important dates and assignments into their Office 365 accounts using the calendar application.
+- Agenda: Students will no longer have agendas/planners in 7th and 8th Students will be trained on how to put important dates and assignments into their Office 365 accounts using the calendar application.
 We will also help students download the Outlook calendar app on their phones.
 If students do not have cell phones, students will be provided a calendar.

 - Snacks/Drinks: Students are allowed to bring water to class, but it must be in a bottle with a lid.
 Snacks can be eaten in class, but they must be out of sight and not create a mess.
 If this privilege causes a distraction, it can be taken away.

-Information on classwork being turned in: students should always label the top right-hand corner of their notebook paper with the following information:
+- Information on classwork being turned in: students should always label the top right-hand corner of their notebook paper with the following information

 - First and last name